 Army warns officials against 150 fake social media profiles who target personnel for sensitive info

 The Army has cautioned its officials against 150 fake social media profiles that are being used by adversaries for honey trapping in order to extract sensitive information, sources said on Thursday.
-They said that an advisory was sent to Army personnel last month to make them aware of the "trap".
+They said an advisory was sent to Army personnel last month to make them aware of the "trap".
+The message has been conveyed to the Army personnel through its directorates and commands.

+People using fake profiles are on different social media platforms who target Army personnel, their families and even retired Army personnel, the sources added.
+An official said in recent times there has been a rise in the attacks by Pakistani intelligence operatives through social media.
+Accordingly, the Army has been taking steps like issuing advisories on dos and don'ts.
+Identifying these 150 profiles is also one of the steps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)